daimondF2/SPX-cinema-task-website/README.md

 A utility program is normally written to perform the conversion.
 Consider creating a utility program (php) with a Cipher.php static class that has static functions to encrypt and decrypt

-Cross-Site Scripting prevention -- TODO
+Cross-Site Scripting prevention -- DOING
 Text fields being displayed may be subverted by adding XSS javascript.
 Add code to protect these fields from XSS.
 Add XSS prevention for Firstname and LastName fields